Srijan142003/University-ChatBot/README.md

 # *University Bot Portal*

-The *University Bot Portal* is an AI-powered chatbot designed to automate common academic and administrative tasks for students, faculty, and university staff.
+The *University Bot Portal* is a chatbot designed to automate common academic and administrative tasks for students, faculty, and university staff.
 It provides real-time access to examination schedules, certificate generation, and leave request management through a *custom-built API* and *MongoDB database*, ensuring a seamless university experience.

 ## *Features & Functionality*